This is a collection of golang commands, improvements, information

 : https://github.com/jmoiron/sqlx.

-You can easily read sql into structs and write structs into sql.
+You can easily read sql into structs and write structs into sql and you

 For configuring applications I use 3 different packages: